 - c.
 No variance may be issued within a regulatory floodway that will result in any increase in the 100-year flood levels.
 A variance may be issued for new construction, substantial improvements and other development necessary for the conduct of a functionally dependent use provided that there is good and sufficient cause for providing relief; and the variance does not cause a rise in the 100-year flood level within a regulatory floodway.
 The structure and other development must be protected by methods that minimize flood damages. - d.
-Any applicant to whom a variance is granted shall be given written notice that the structure will be permitted to be built with the lowest floor elevation below the base flood elevation (BFE), and that the cost of flood insurance will be commensurate with the increased risk resulting from the reduced lowest floor elevation, up to amounts as high as \$25 for \$100 of insurance coverage.
+Any applicant to whom a variance is granted shall be given written notice that the structure will be permitted to be built with the lowest floor elevation below the base flood elevation (BFE) and the elevation, and that the cost of flood insurance will be commensurate with the increased risk resulting from the reduced lowest floor elevation.